 20 vegetables you can grow in zone 3

 In zone 3 successive sowings of lettuce, orach, and spinach will provide salads from June 1st to frost.
 It rarely gets so hot that the leaves turn bitter.
 Choose varieties for quick, fast growth and frost resilience.
 Butterhead, loose-leaf, and early romaine are you best choices for early lettuce that will make fast growth in zone 3’s cooler season.
 Orach or mountain spinach is also a good choice with its salty magenta leaves and vigorous growth.
+If the summer is shaping up cooler than average, with a lot of cloud, one gardening tip for spring greens is to keep planting them.
+They will avoid bolting until genuine summer heat hits.

 In zone 3 radishes can be planted as soon as the snow recedes and can be replanted every 15 days for salads, until July.
 After July the plants tend to bolt before they bulb and root maggots will damage the roots, as the season progresses.
 Technically starting winter radishes at the end of June for a fall crop should work well in zone 3, but my experience has been less than stellar.
 Planting marigolds near radishes should discourage root maggots.
 Winter radishes grow larger, with a harder flesh like turnips.
 They can be eaten raw and are pretty on a vegetable tray, but are milder when cooked, similar to rutabagas, another brassica.